ShaharBand/fluxly/docs/index.md

 ## Key Features

-- **CLI-based actions** – every node has a clear interface for inputs and outputs.
+- **Flexible entrypoints** – workflows can be triggered via CLI, API calls, or environment variables.
-- **DAG-based workflows** – define arbitrary connections between tasks and their dependencies.
+- **DAG-based workflows** – define arbitrary connections between ndoes and their dependencies.
 - **Highly structured workflows** – strict validation ensures safer pipelines, easier debugging, and predictable behavior.
 - **Self-orchestrated nodes** – each node manages its own execution, retries, and dependencies.
-- **Lightweight building blocks** – workflows are small, self-contained units that can each run in their own environment.
+- **Lightweight building blocks** – workflows are self-contained units that can run independently in any environment.
-- **Extensible by design** – wrap workflows with your own classes to add logging, metrics, or integrations.
+- **Extensible by design** – wrap workflows with custom classes to add logging, metrics, or integrations.
-- **Local-first development** – debug and run workflows as simple CLIs, then scale them seamlessly to CI/CD or external orchestrators.
+- **Local-first development** – debug and run workflows standalone, then scale seamlessly to CI/CD or external orchestrators.

 ---

 ## Installation

-!!! code "Install FluxCLI"
+!!! code "Install Fluxly"
     ```bash
-    pip install fluxcli
+    pip install fluxly
     ```

 ---

 ## Quick Start

-### 1) Define workflow input
+### 1) Define Workflow Input

-Create a typed `WorkflowInput`.
-These fields become CLI flags automatically.
+Define a typed `WorkflowInput` to specify all inputs your workflow expects.
+These inputs are **agnostic to how the workflow is triggered** — they can come from **CLI flags, API requests, or environment variables** — giving you maximum flexibility.

 !!! code "WorkflowInput Example"
     ```python
-    from fluxcli.workflow import WorkflowInput
+    from fluxly.workflow import WorkflowInput

     class MyInput(WorkflowInput):
         message: str = "world"